pahurlocker/pose-estimation/README.md

 The model is a multi-person 2D pose estimation network that uses a tuned MobileNet V1 as the feature extractor.
 The model is based on the OpenPose approach and was originally built using the Caffe framework.
 OpenPose is the first real-time model to jointly detect multiple body parts.
 The model has two outputs, PAF and a keypoint heatmap.
 The coordinates in the heatmap are scaled and used for the pose overlay frame by frame.

+### Person Detection Model

+The model is developed for pedestrian detection in retail scenarios.
+It is based on a MobileNetV2-like backbone that includes depth-wise convolutions (single convolution filter per input channel) to reduce computation for the 3x3 convolution block.
+It was also originally built using the Caffe framework.
+The model outputs the confidence for the prediction and bounding box coordinates.
+The application counts any result above a .4 confidence value as a person.

 ## Setup